Black Friday Stats 2020: Everything A Great Marketer Needs

 Cyber Monday: In the US, it was Cyber Monday that exceeded the other days in revenue.

-Holiday season (overall): I came across this really interesting table about extended Black Friday periods (November and December) leading up to 2017.
+The holiday season (overall): I came across this really interesting table about extended Black Friday periods (November and December) leading up to 2018.
 Here is the percentage increase over the years:

 Overall Black Friday trend